imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/hardware-wallets/risks-of-hardware-wallets.md

 A better, but somewhat harder to use approach, is an air-gapped hardware wallet.
 Here, the wallet is never plugging into a phone or computer.
 Instead, the device scans QR code data off a phone or computer and produces QR code data (after confirmation) to be scanned by a computer or phone.
 This air-gaping ensures that the device is less vulnerable to hardware or software level attacks, made possible by a direct physical connection, such as a USB cable.

-While there are some air-gaped hardware wallets coming onto the market, they are less popular and harder to use on a regular basis.
+While there are some air-gapped hardware wallets coming onto the market, they are less popular and harder to use on a regular basis.